Unbalanced and Unsafe Tires

 Personal Injury Lawyer in Elk Grove

 I’m Ed Smith, an Elk Grove Personal Injury Lawyer.
 If you or your loved one has been hurt in a collision and you need the assistance of an experienced attorney, I can help.
 You can reach me at (916) 921-6400 or (800) 404-5400 for free and friendly advice.
-I can also be contact through my website at AutoAccident.com.
+I can also be contacted through my website at AutoAccident.com.

 My work recovering million dollar awards and settlements has earned me the recognition of the Million Dollar Forum.
 For more information, including summaries of my previous Verdicts and Settlements, visit my website, AutoAccident.com.